Education Programs at the Beechworth Historic Precinct

 Students will learn about the history of Morse Code and explore the Beechworth Telegraph Station during this hands-on program.

 Students will engage in a discussion about communication in the 1800s and compare and contrast how this has changed over the years.
-Students can test their Morse Code skills in an interactive session and examine and compare various telephones and communication devices.
+Students can test their Morse Code skills in an interactive session and examine and compare various telephones and communication devices of the past.

 Classroom Activities